vanus-labs/docs/content/cloud-docs/source/mongodb/setup.md

 ## Step 2: MongoDB Connection Settings

-1. return to your Vanus Connection page.
+1. Write a name for your connection in Vanus Cloud.

-2. Give your connection a name, and choose MongoDB as the source.
 ![](images/vanus%20source.png)

 3. Input the required credentials in the source configuration.